codecombat/codecombat/docs/PRODUCT_RULES.md

 - It verifies multi-field ordering, field-progress source rules, admin URL behavior and progressive legend thresholds.
 - It verifies saved curriculum migration preserves existing code and progress semantics.
 - It verifies every mission guide resolves its ordered concept-card IDs from the canonical reference base, all IDs are unique and every rendered card exposes its ID.
+- It verifies every canonical concept card has between one and three quiz questions and every question has three or four unique choices containing its correct answer.
+- It verifies concept-card validation uses stable card IDs and a dedicated memory storage key rather than mission-number persistence.
+- It verifies the learner cannot execute through the run button or keyboard shortcut before the current mission's cards are validated.
+- It verifies simplified syntax coloring keeps keywords and punctuation in the default color while distinguishing objects/variables, methods, literal values and comments.
+- It verifies string quote characters remain in the default color while string contents receive the literal color.
+- It verifies the five syntax colors are centralized through CSS custom properties.
 - It verifies standalone mode does not request the absent Ace asset and that curriculum rendering does not recursively redispatch mission loading.
 - It verifies the static execution worker loads the complete engine, the app does not create Blob workers, and admin navigation uses the canonical unlock predicate.
 - It verifies normal access repairs stale or admin-inflated persisted unlock values before `app-v3.js` renders the mission list.